 More recently in July 2017 the society planted a Paulownia tomentosa (also known as the Foxglove Tree, the emperor or empress tree and the princess tree) on Bells Hill Green, Stoke Poges, in memory of Jim Ireland CBE, a former President Emeritus.
 The tree is showing some good growth and we hope it will provide much pleasure to all in due course , when it flowers in early spring.

-The tree flowered for the first time in May 2021, it is now almost 5 mtrs tall and survived a pretty harsh winter and late frosts on April.
+The tree flowered for the first time in May 2021, it is now almost 5 mtrs tall and survived a pretty harsh winter and late frosts in April.